 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Some excess condensation was present to bathroom surfaces at the time of inspection and improved ventilation may be required.

 Chimney stacks

 Repair category 1

 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Some localised weathered pointing and vegetation growth requires routine maintenance.